qiangyt/batchai/README.md

 I used the [spring-petclinic (cloned from https://github.com/spring-projects/spring-petclinic)](https://github.com/qiangyt/spring-petclinic) for demonstration.

-Here are some examples of correct review:
+Here are some examples of correct check:

 - [Adds a check to ensure birthday not be in the future](https://github.com/qiangyt/spring-petclinic/commit/6f42f16a249b3fffa8b95ac625c824210bbb2712#diff-7ba90c8df45063ea6569e3ea29850f6dbd777bc14f76b1115f556ade61441207)